pointOfive/Home/Analysis/README.md

 if there is confounding (observed or otherwise) and if ([as discussed in the next section](interpreting-feature-effects)) this limits the ability to attribute and interpret associations to specific features within the context of the model: all that matters is raw predictive performance.
-The following example demonstrates *profit curves* based on *cost-benefit* and *confusion matricies*.
+The following example demonstrates *profit curves* based on *cost-benefit* and *confusion matrices*.
-Specification of the cost-benefit allows us to tune our *classification threshold* to optimize the interplay of the *confusion* and *cost-benefit matricies*.
+Specification of the cost-benefit allows us to tune our *classification threshold* to optimize the interplay of the *confusion* and *cost-benefit matrices*.
-Click on the plot or [this link](http://ec2-54-90-249-36.compute-1.amazonaws.com/#cost_benefit) to explore the live interactable version of the plot.
+Click on the plot or [this link](http://ec2-54-90-249-36.compute-1.amazonaws.com/#cost_benefit) to explore the live interactive version of the plot.

 <p align="center">